Get in touch

 Pricing & Fees

 Free (fees only).
-Bots are included; you pay standard exchange trading fees.
+Bots are included; you pay standard exchange trading fees — commonly cited around 0.05% per trade, among the lowest in this comparison.
 No subscription and no profit-sharing.

 Best For